Thomas University: Athletics

 The Thomas athletic teams are called the Night Hawks.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sun Conference (formerly known as the Florida Sun Conference (FSC) until after the 2007–08 school year) since the 2012–13 academic year.

 Thomas competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer, swimming and track & field, while women's sports include basketball, cross country, flag football, golf, soccer, softball, swimming and track & field.

-On July 1, 2022, Thomas announced that they will left the Sun Conference and they will join the Southern States Athletic Conference (SSAC), starting in the 2023–24 academic year.
+On July 1, 2022, Thomas announced that they will leave the Sun Conference and they will join the Southern States Athletic Conference (SSAC), starting in the 2023–24 academic year.

 Overview

 Thomas University takes the Night Hawk as its nickname and mascot, and the school colors are Hunter Green and White.
 In 2004, the softball team won the NAIA national championship.
 In the 2013–14 season, basketball returned to Thomas after a 13-year hiatus.
 In the inaugural game, the Night Hawks men were victorious over visiting Florida National University by a score of 82–71.